 At the final meeting of each academic year, the Senate shall constitute an Executive Committee for the following academic year.
 The Senate Executive Committee shall have eight voting members: the Senate Past Chair, the Senate Chair, the Senate Vice Chair, the Academic Budget and Benefits Committee Chair, the Chair of the Undergraduate Curriculum Committee, the Chair of the Graduate Curriculum Committee, an at-large senator, and an additional senator from among its number.
 The at-large senator and additional senator should be nominated by the Executive Committee and elected each academic year at the first Senate meeting by the new Senate body.
 When seeking to fill the at-large and general seats on the Executive Committee, the Senate will strive for representation from as many colleges and schools as possible.
-Nominations may also be submitted from the floor of the Senate.
-In instances when more than one senator has been nominated for either the at-large or general seat on the Executive Committee, the Senate shall use a secret ballot to decide who will serve.
+In instances when more than one Senator has been nominated for either the at-large or general seat on the Executive Committee, the Senate shall use a secret ballot to decide who will serve.
 The Provost and the Dean of Academic Affairs are ex officio non-voting members of the Senate Executive Committee.